 Most of the benefit of Clopidogrel bisulfate occurred in the first two months, but the difference from placebo was maintained throughout the course of the trial (up to 12 months) (see Figure 2).

-In CURE, the use of Clopidogrel bisulfate was associated with a lower incidence of CV death, MI or stroke in patient populations with different characteristics, as shown in Figure 3.
+The effect of Clopidogrel did not differ significantly in various subgroups, as shown in Figure 3.
 The benefits associated with Clopidogrel bisulfate were independent of the use of other acute and long-term cardiovascular therapies, including heparin/LMWH, intravenous glycoprotein IIb/IIIa (GPIIb/IIIa) inhibitors, lipid-lowering drugs, beta-blockers, and ACE-inhibitors.
 The efficacy of Clopidogrel bisulfate was observed independently of the dose of aspirin (75 to 325 mg once daily).
 The use of oral anticoagulants, non-study antiplatelet drugs, and chronic NSAIDs was not allowed in CURE.

 The use of Clopidogrel bisulfate in CURE was associated with a decrease in the use of thrombolytic therapy (71 patients [1.1%] in the Clopidogrel bisulfate group, 126 patients [2%] in the placebo group; relative risk reduction of 43%), and GPIIb/IIIa inhibitors (369 patients [5.9%] in the Clopidogrel bisulfate group, 454 patients [7.2%] in the placebo group, relative risk reduction of 18%).
 The use of Clopidogrel bisulfate in CURE did not affect the number of patients treated with CABG or PCI (with or without stenting), (2253 patients [36%] in the Clopidogrel bisulfate group, 2324 patients [36.9%] in the placebo group; relative risk reduction of 4%).